 - Every few months, remove the overflow plate on a bath and pull up the pop-up assembly to reach the spring or rocker arm.
 Remove accumulated hair and rinse thoroughly.

 - Keep the sewer pipes from the facility free of tree roots that may invade them.
 If roots are a particular problem in the facility yard, you may need to call in Mathiou Services or another qualified professional once a year or so to clear the pipes.
-We’ll most likely us a Water Jetter to to cut out the roots.
+We’ll most likely us a hydro-jetter to cut out the roots.

 If you follow these procedures you should be able to prevent major blockages occurring and therefore reducing the amount of unnecessary plumbing expenditure.